mikehaertl/php-shellcommand/README.md

  * `$escapeArgs`: Whether to escape any argument passed through `addArg()`.
 Default is `true`.
  * `$escapeCommand`: Whether to escape the command passed to `setCommand()` or the constructor.
     This is only useful if `$escapeArgs` is `false`.
 Default is `false`.
+ * `$streamOutput`: Whether to echo the output to the console while the current command getting executed.
+    Default is `false`.
  * `$useExec`: Whether to use `exec()` instead of `proc_open()`.
 This is a workaround for OS which have problems with `proc_open()`.
 Default is `false`.
  * `$captureStdErr`: Whether to capture stderr when `useExec` is set.
 This will try to redirect